California Assessment of Student Performance and Progress (CAASPP)

-If you have any questions about your student’s participation in CAASPP, or would like to request that your student be exempted from one or more CAASPP assessments, please submit a written request to your student’s school specifying which assessments.
-(Note that you need to submit this request annually.
-Requests from previous years do not carry over.)
+If you have any questions about your student’s participation in CAASPP or would like to request that your student be exempted from one or more CAASPP assessments, please submit a written request to your student’s school specifying which assessments.
+Please note that you need to submit this request annually.
+Requests from previous years do not carry over.

-Please feel free to contact your student’s school principal with any questions about requesting an exemption.
+Feel free to contact your school principal with any questions about requesting an exemption.

 As part of the California Code of Regulations that relate to the CAASPP program, school districts are required to notify families of their student’s participation in the CAASPP tests as well as to inform you of your right to exempt your student from taking the CAASPP tests.